Boarders/slick-blog/site/posts/stlc-semantics.md

 ### A Set-Theoretic Model

-We finally then have enough of the basic theory developed to construct a model.
-As mentioned in the introduction, our model takes it that each term judgment `\Gamma \vdash \tm \ty \t` is interpretted as a function from the interpretation of the context `\Gamma` to the interpretation of the type `\t`.
-As mentioned previously, each context is semantically just the product of the interpretation of each type.
-We then interpret variables as projections, `tt` as the unique term in `⊤`, function terms as terms in a set-theoretic function object, and function application as the composition of function evaluation, and the fork of the semantics of each component:
+We finally then have enough of the basic theory developed to construct a particular model of the theory.
+As mentioned in the introduction, our model will take each term judgment $\Gamma \vdash \mathtt{tm} \ty \t$ to be interpreted as a function from the interpretation of the context $\sem{\Gamma}$ to the interpretation of the type $\sem{\t}$.
+As before, each context is semantically just the product of the interpretation of each type.
+We interpret variables as projections, `tt` as the unique term in `⊤`, function terms as terms in a set-theoretic function type, and function application as the composition of function evaluation, and the fork of the semantics of each component of application:

 ```Agda
 ⟦_⟧𝕋 : Ty → Set